Gabon Coup: Bongo's Rule Ended By Failed Promises And Shifting Alliances

 All signs were that it was a rigged election.

-The leaders of Gabon's junta used that as a justification for their takeover .
+The leaders of the junta used that as a justification for their takeover.

 What are the weaknesses in Gabon's political makeup?